DINKIN/hardware/electronics/murgen 1.0 beta/Readme.md

 **Disclaimer #2**: ultrasound raises questions.
 In case you build a scanner, use caution and good sense!

-# TOC
+# Folders

      murgen 1.0 beta/					main repo
      |-- datasheets						for key elements
+     |-- bonus						     a smaller board : a pulser receiver
      |-- gerbers						to build the cape
      `-- images						for documentation

 # Project introduction
 ## Brief